Nessi-datatool/nessi/docs/freshness_monitoring.md

 - Record metrics about table freshness
 - Trigger alerts when SLAs are violated
-- Provide links to Grafana dashboards for detailed monitoring
+- Include report URLs for easy access to detailed monitoring reports

 ## Configuration File